 Up next in this series

-This does not mean we will judge you or give you the stink eye for not following these rules!
+This doesn’t mean we will judge you or give you the stink eye for not following these rules!
 Our focus in coming to the church is to pray and worship God.
-If we judge or look down upon anyone, we act in opposition to Christ’s teachings.
+If we judge or look down on anyone, we act in opposition to Christ’s teachings.